Consensys/armlet/README.md

 * why giving good guesses helps response in reporting results,
 * how you can get good guesses.

-Until we have a websocket interface whereby the server can directly pass back results without any additional action required on the server side, your REST API requires the client to poll for status.
+Until we have a websocket interface so the server can directly pass back results without any additional action required on the server side, your REST API requires the client to poll for status.
 We have seen that this polling can cause a lot of overhead, if not done judiciously.

-Therefore, each request is allowed up to 10 status probes.
+So, each request is allowed up to 10 status probes.

-We have seen that _no_ analysis request will finish less than a certain period of time.
-So given that the probes-per analysis are limited, it doesn't make sense to probe before the fastest analysis-completion time.
+We have seen that _no_ analysis request will finish in less than a certain period of time.
+Since the number of probe per analysis is limited, it doesn't make sense to probe before the fastest analysis-completion time.

 The 10 status probes are done in geometrically increasing time intervals.
 The first interval is the shortest and the last interval is the longest.
-The response rate at the beginning is better than the response rate at the end, in terms of how much additional time is waited before the analysis completion is noticed.
+The response rate at the beginning is better than the response rate at the end, in terms of how much additional time it takes before the analysis completion is noticed.

 However this progression is not fixed.
-Instead, it takes into account the maximum amount of time you are willing to wait on a result.
+Instead, it takes into account the maximum amount of time you are willing to wait for a result.

-In other words, the shorter the short period of time you give in the maximum timeout, the shorter the 10 probes allotted to an analysis request will will be in its geometric succession.
+In other words, the shorter the short period of time you give for the maximum timeout, the shorter the geometric succession of the 10 probes allotted to an analysis request will be.

-To make this clear, if you only want to wait two minutes at tops, then the first delay will be 0.3 seconds, while the delay before last poll will be about half a minute.
-If on the other hand you want to wait up to 2 hours, then the first delay will be 9 seconds, and the one will be about 15 minutes.
+To make this clear, if you only want to wait a; maximum of two minutes, then the first delay will be 0.3 seconds, while the delay before last poll will be about half a minute.
+If on the other hand you want to wait up to 2 hours, then the first delay will be 9 seconds, and the last one will be about 15 minutes.

-Good guessing of these two parameters, therefore reduces the unnecessary probe time, while providing good response around the period of time around that was declared.
+Good guessing of these two parameters reduces the unnecessary probe time while providing good response around the declared period of time around that was declared.

-But how can you guess decent values?
+So, how can you guess decent values?
 We have reasonable defaults built in.
 But there are two factors that you can use to get better estimates.

-The first is the kind of analysis mode used: a "quick" analysis usually be under two minutes, while a "full" analysis will usually be under two hours.
+The first is the kind of analysis mode used: a "quick" analysis will usually be under two minutes, while a "full" analysis will usually be under two hours.

 When an analysis request finishes, we provide the amount of time used broken into two components: the amount of time spent in analysis, and the amount of time spent in queuing.
-The queuing time can vary depending on what else is going on at the time the analysis request was sent, so that's why it is separated out.
-In addition to this, the library provides its own elapsed time in the response.
+The queuing time can vary depending on what else is going on when the analysis request was sent, so that's why it is separated out.
+In addition, the library provides its own elapsed time in the response.

-If you are using the library from a project-oriented system such as truffle, or VSCode, then results of prior runs for the project and of individual files in the project for guidance.
+If you are making an analysis within an IDE which saves reports of past runs, such as truffle or VSCode, the timings can be used for estimates.

 # See Also